DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

 # Summary checklist

-- Document deviations clearly
-- Use common tools
+- Prefer common tools and processes.
+Document deviations clearly.
-- Add a readme.md file
+- Add a readme.md file and keep it up-to-date
 - Add other relevant files
-- Use semantic versioning
+- Document API's in Blueprint-API format
 - Build & run with Docker
-   - User Docker best practices
+   - Use common Docker practices
    - Use Makefile with standard target names.
    - Create secrets automatically to dotfiles whenever possible.
    - Put secrets into environment variables with docker-compose.yml.